About Arif Virani

 Arif was one of the founding Board members of Toronto’s legal aid clinic SALCO, the recipient of the 2001 Harold G. Fox litigation scholarship at the Middle Temple, London, UK, and the 2008 Wilson-Prichard Award recipient at the University of Toronto in recognition of his contributions to the legal profession and his community.
 In 2017, he received the South Asian Bar Association’s award for legal excellence.

-Arif lives in Parkdale—High Park and has served as an active community volunteer.
+Arif has served as an active community volunteer in Parkdale-High Park.
 He is a supporter of the Redwood Shelter for abused women, has regularly helped at the Parkdale Food Bank, and led community efforts to address mental health stigma.
-Arif continues to volunteer with Roncyworks and the Sorauren Park Hosers, flooding the local rink.
+Arif has been a volunteer with Roncyworks and the Sorauren Park Hosers, flooding the local rink.

 Arif has an Honours B.A. in History and Political Science from McGill and completed his LL.B. at the University of Toronto, where he graduated as Valedictorian.
 Between degrees Arif spent a year working in Ottawa with 2 MPs under the Parliamentary Internship Programme.